-I received my Ph.D. in American History from New York University, where I studied social and cultural histories.
+I earned my Ph.D. in American History from New York University, where I studied social and cultural histories.
 My MA explored the life and significance of a Native American woman in Colonial America.
 My PhD explored the histories of women and childhood by focusing on culturally Jewish summer camps between the world wars.
-In addition to teaching at New York University, Cultural History at Radboud University, supervising MA theses at the University of Amsterdam, and co-supervising of PhD theses at Leiden University’s Roosevelt Institute for American Studies and University College Roosevelt, I am a faculty member at University College Roosevelt, where I teach American History and Gender Studies from a Liberal Arts and Science perspective.
+In addition to teaching Native American History at New York University, Cultural History at Radboud University, supervising MA theses at the University of Amsterdam, and co-supervising of PhD theses at Leiden University’s Roosevelt Institute for American Studies and University College Roosevelt, I am a faculty member at University College Roosevelt, where I teach American, Gender, and Media Studies from a Liberal Arts and Science perspective.
 My courses explore a range of topics.
 They include race, ethnicity, gender, disability, age, Identity, science fiction and popular culture.
-My current research explores life writing, by focusing on the Indian Residential Boarding school and Murdered and Missing Indigenous Women and Girls within an environmental studies framework.
+Current research focuses on trauma and activism by focusing on the Indian Residential Boarding school and Murdered and Missing Indigenous Women and Girls within an environmental studies framework.

 - Dutch Ministry of Education, The Netherlands

 - Teaching and Research Fellowships

 - Smithsonian Institution, Washington D.C.

 - Temple University, Philadelphia, PA

 - Jacob van der Marcus Center of the American Jewish Archives, Cincinnati, OH

 - Jewish Historical Society of New York, New York, NY

 - Malcolm H. Stern Memorial Fellowship

 - “Stolen Lives: Native American Childhood,” International Conference on Childhood Studies, London, England (March 2023).